Low-level radioactive waste policy of the United States: Richland, Washington

 The second facility is located in Richland, Washington, and is licensed by the state of Washington.
 They also accept Class A, B, and C waste and receive waste from states in the Northwest Compact and the Rocky Mountain Compact states.
 The Northwest Compact states are Washington, Alaska, Hawaii, Idaho, Montana, Oregon, and Wyoming.
 The Rocky Mountain Compact states are Colorado, Nevada, and New Mexico.

 Clive, Utah

 The third facility is located in Clive, Utah, and is licensed by the state of Utah.
 It accepts waste from all regions of the United States, but only accepts Class A waste.

 Andrews County, Texas

 There is one facility in Andrews County, Texas, that has been licensed and operational.
 The operator of the facility, Waste Control Specialists LLC, was issued a license in September 2009 by the Texas Commission on Environmental Quality and construction was completed and the site became operational in November 2011.
 The site is authorized to accept Class A, B, and C waste from the federal government, Texas, Vermont, and the any other states, if first approved by the Texas Compact Commission.

+Resources

+Low-Level Radioactive Waste Forum, Inc., an independent nonprofit representing the compacts and the states.